bhisaac/5eFP/5eFP-SRD.md

 You know three cleric cantrips of your choice.

-#### Preparing and Casting Spells
+#### Mana

-You begin the game with 2 mana and knowing 2 1st-level spells.
+You begin the game with 2 mana.
 To cast one of your spells, you must spend an amount of mana equal to the spell’s level or higher.
 You regain all spent mana at the beginning of a game session.

 For example, if you know the 1st-level spell _cure wounds_ and have 2 mana, you can either cast _cure wounds_ as a 1st-level spell or spend an additional +1 mana to cast it as a 2nd-level spell.
 Casting the spell doesn’t remove it from your list of prepared spells.

+#### Spells Known

+You know WIS 1st-level spells from the cleric spell list.

+Whenever you purchase a Magic upgrade, you can choose one of the cleric spells you know and replace it with another spell from the cleric spell list that you can cast.

 #### Spellcasting Ability